appsmithorg/appsmith-docs/website/docs/workflows/README.md

   * **Automate business-critical processes:** Streamline operations by automating tasks such as: syncing leads from CRM to marketing tools, or managing inventory with stock alerts and supplier orders.

-  * **Enable Human-in-the-Loop interactions:** Combine user-friendly interfaces with server-side automation to design workflows that require human decisions for: Data validation, Approvals, Feedback, and more.
+  * **Enable Human-in-the-Loop interactions:** Combine user-friendly interfaces with server-side automation to design workflows that require human decisions for: Data validation, Approvals, Feedback, and more. (**Coming Soon**)

-  * **Explore trigger types:** Appsmith offers different trigger types including Webhooks, Integrated Datasource for Appsmith Apps, and Scheduled Cron Jobs. (**Scheduled Cron Jobs feature coming soon**)
+  * **Explore trigger types:** Appsmith offers different trigger types including Webhooks, Integrated Datasource for Appsmith Apps, and Scheduled Cron Jobs. (**Coming Soon**)

 ## Getting started with workflows